msoumik78/hireable-coder-java/README.md

 # Technical details and Pre-requisites
 - Written using core java and spring boot framework
 - Leverages spring security to do basic authentication based on an user credential
+- First generate the bcrypt hash of the password 'password123' using the program BcryptPasswordHashGenerator.
+This generated hash needs to be used for the password in the insert users query below.
 - Create a docker container for MySQL database with the below shell script
   ```kotlin
   docker kill $(docker ps -q)